blablacar/blablatech/_drafts/2015-06-08-how-we-started-building-a-second-engineering-hub-in-10-steps.md

 No substitute for face time and being in the same building. make it less painful access to a new talent pool

+1. Try to avoid having a second engineering hub

+2. Have a strong team culture

+3. Make your team use a different language

+4. Talk to people who did this already

+5. Find the right person to lead the team

+6. Integrate into the community

+7. Hire only top talents

 I want to end this article with a warning.
 First of all, our second engineering hub is only about to start.
 We'll see in a year or two how good we all did.